Frequently Asked Questions

 My first driving lesson is today after school and it just started raining.
 Will I still have a lesson?

 Of course!
 Lucky you.
 Learning to drive in the rain may seem scary, but what a great opportunity to develop your skills and confidence.
 Your instructor is there to teach, guide and reassure you.
 Remember, instructors have a brake on their side to assist the learning driver.
 Safety of the student and other roadway users is a tremendous responsibility and an inherent part of the instructor’s job.
-Conscientious and professional driving instructors are keenly aware that their careers, their reputation, and the reputation of the school they represent depends on their ability to avoid crashes and traumatic situations that could be a huge setback for a learning driver.
 In light or heavy traffic, rain or shine, night or day, anything can happen.
 Anything that occurs during a driving lesson can become part of the learning experience.

 I’m going to be teaching my teen to drive.
 I don’t have a brake on my side.
 Where do I start?